PerDalsten/MusicLibraryBoot/README.txt

 RUNNING
 =======

-Copy jar and src/main/scripts/musiclibraryboot.* to a directory and run by calling appropriate start script.
+Copy jar and src/main/scripts/musiclibraryboot.* to a directory and run by calling appropriate start script, e.g.

+./musiclibraryboot.sh mysql

+If using MusicLibraryConfigServer no argument is necessary as 'current' is default (assuming MusicLibraryBoot-current.yml is deployed to config server).

 URL's